I would like to purchase 2-3 amazon puffers Russell

 Foods and Feeding

 The Freshwater Barracuda is a carnivore.
-In nature it is an obligate predator, feeding on other fish and insects.
-In the aquarium these fish need to be fed meaty foods which can range from fish, worms, insects, insect larvae, and crustaceans.
-However they do not need to be fed live fish.
+In nature, it is an obligate predator, feeding on other fish and insects.
+In the aquarium, these fish need to be fed meaty foods, such as fish, worms, insects, insect larvae, and crustaceans.
+However, they do not need to be fed live fish.
 Most feeder fish carry a risk of spreading parasites and introducing other diseases to the tank.
-Feeder fish are only valuable if they have been properly conditioned, if not they do not offer a high nutritional value to the fish.
-Also do not feed this fish mammal or avian foods such as beef heart or chicken.
-The lipids in these food can not be metabolized and can lead to fat deposits and organ failure.
+Feeder fish are only valuable if they have been properly conditioned.
+If not, they do not offer a high nutritional value.
+Also, do not feed this fish mammal or avian foods such as beef heart or chicken because the Freshwater Barracude can't metabolize the lipids in these foods, which can lead to fat deposits and organ failure.

-When young they can be feed bloodworms, earthworms and chopped up prawns.
-Once they become large enough they can have the addition of whole prawns, strips of fish flesh, mussels and live river shrimp.
-Feed twice a day, and only what they can consume in under 5 minutes, as these fish will gorge themselves if given the opportunity.
+When young, these fish can be fed bloodworms, earthworms, and chopped up prawns.
+Once they are large enough, they can have whole prawns, strips of fish flesh, mussels, and live river shrimp.
+Feed twice a day, and only what they can consume in under 5 minutes as these fish will gorge themselves if given the opportunity.

 Diet Type: Carnivore